Generic Name: frovatriptan (FROE-va-TRIP-tan)

 Treating acute migraine headache with or without aura (flashing lights, wavy lines, dark spots) in adults.
 It should not be used to prevent migraines.

 Frovatriptan is a serotonin 5-HT1 receptor agonist ("triptan").
-It works by narrowing the blood vessels in the brain and, thereby, reducing pressure and pain in the brain.
-A migraine headache is thought to be caused by widened blood vessels exerting pressure on the brain.
+It works by narrowing the blood vessels in the brain, which helps to relieve migraines.

 Do NOT use frovatriptan if: